dpcalfola/study_FastAPI/README.md

 * proj_02 - Study
   * FastAPI setup manually
     * Listing pip packages on requirements.txt
     * Connect with localhost DB(Postgres)
-  * Handling super basic restful request
+  * Handle basic rest request
-  * DB migration with alembic
+  * DB with alembic
+    * How to make and revise migrations
+    * Concept about one-to-many, many-to-many

 <br>